frankhjung/haskell-gcd/README.md

-# GCD
+# Haskell Example Project

-Project to benchmark Greatest Common Denominator algorithms.

-The two methods tested here are described [here](https://en.wikipedia.org/wiki/Euclidean_algorithm).
+This is an example project to show how to:

+- lint, style and check source code
+- build using GNU Make using Cabal or Stack
+- unit test with HSpec
+- benchmark with Criterion
+- document using Haddock
+- profile using GHC

+It uses a couple of Greatest Common Denominator (GCD) algorithms as examples for testing and benchmarking.
+The GCD algorithms are described [here](https://en.wikipedia.org/wiki/Euclidean_algorithm).

 ## Build